B0dre/Cyclone_Prefix/README.md

 # 🚀 Cyclone: The World's Fastest CPU Satoshi Puzzle Solver

-Cyclone is the fastest CPU Satoshi puzzle solver in the world, leveraging the power of modern CPU instructions such as **AVX2** and **AVX512** to achieve unparalleled performance.
+Cyclone is the fastest CPU Satoshi puzzle solver in the world, leveraging the power of modern CPU instructions such as **AVX2** to achieve unparalleled performance.
 Designed to run on **Linux**, Cyclone is optimized for speed and accuracy, making it the ideal tool for solving cryptographic puzzles.
 Secp256k1 math are based on the excellent work from JeanLucPons/VanitySearch (https://github.com/JeanLucPons/VanitySearch), with a few modifications.
 I extend our gratitude to Jean-Luc Pons for his foundational contributions to the cryptographic community.